Doctor Strange's Book of Names

 Oshtur

-One of the triad of powerful extradimensional beings known as The Vishanti.
+One of the triad of powerful extradimensional magickal beings known as The Vishanti.

 In the Marvel Universe, the real-world neopagan holiday Ostara is named after Oshtur [Mystic Arcana: Black Knight (backup story)].